Linda-Mensah/linda-mensah/README.md

 # 👋 Hi, I’m Linda!

-I’m a curious problem solver who loves a good challenge ⚡.
+I’m a frontend developer and a curious problem solver who loves a good challenge ⚡.
 I blend **big-picture thinking with detailed analysis**, combining creativity and structure to tackle problems.
-My goal is to build tech solutions that **merge development with business strategy** 💻✨.
+I enjoy building engaging user experiences that feel seamless and purposeful** 💻✨.

 ---

-## 💡 My Journey
-I started in project management and coordination in fintech and tech, but seeing developers create solutions inspired me to **build, not just manage** 🚀.
-Now, I focus on crafting experiences that solve real problems while **learning and experimenting every day** 🔧💡.

----

 ## 📚 A Bit About Me
-- I'm an avid reader with a book club called **The Bookshelf Camp** 📖.
+- I'm an avid reader with a book club called **The Bookshelf Camp** 📖
 - I love 50s to early 2000s music 🎶 Spotify says I am 76 years old! 😅
-- A space enthusiast through and through 🚀, a solo adventurer 🏞️, and a beach lover 🏖️
+- A space enthusiast through and through 🚀, also love traveling 🏞️ and spending time on the beach 🏖️
-- Currently on a mission to finish *War and Peace* by Leo Tolstoy 📚
+- Currently on a mission to finish *War and Peace* by Leo Tolstoy 📚😁

 ---